rillian/2019-gsoc/README.md

 ## Future work

-Continuation points for the project, which I didn't have time to pursue during the project time.
+Continuation points for the project, which I didn't have time to pursue.
 Hopefully these can be developed over time.

 ### Improve ATF conversion